yezhuoyang/QuantumLab/README.md

 # Basic of qiskit

-Here we will explore some most important interface that is related to the homework.
-To have a better understanding, you can copy and execute all the code snippets to jupyter notebook and play around with it by yourselves.
+In this section, we will explore the key Qiskit interfaces relevant to the homework.
+For a better understanding, copy the code snippets into a Jupyter notebook and experiment with them on your own.

 ## Circuit construction and visualization

-To initialize a quantum circuit with qiskit, import qiskit package and use QuantumCircuit function:
+To initialize a quantum circuit in Qiskit, import the package and use the `QuantumCircuit` class:

 ```python
 from qiskit import QuantumCircuit
 qc=QuantumCircuit(3,2) # Initialize a circuit with 3 qubits and 2 classical bits
 ```

-To add quantum gate to the quantum circuit, you can either
+You can add quantum gates to the circuit directly with built-in methods:

 ```python
 qc.x(0) #Add PauliX gate to qubit 0
 qc.h(1) #Add Hadamard gate to qubit 1
 qc.cx(0,1) #Add a CNOT gate to qubit 0,1 controlled by qubit 0
 ```

-Or by calling method append method:
+Alternatively, you can use the append method:

 ```python
 from qiskit.circuit.library import XGate,HGate,CXGate